 The company claimed to be the first home design company to display full kitchen and entire bathroom installations.
 They offered working fixtures and fittings that potential buyers could test drive to see whether they were the right product: an early and successful method of experiential marketing.

 21st Century Problems

-Despite surviving the Great Depression and World War II, the business endured an even more difficult time as it moved into the 21st century.
+Despite surviving the Great Depression and World War II, Klaffs endured an even more difficult time as it moved into the 21st century.
 The economic downturn at the start of the century saw people turning away from real estate.
-Fewer homes were being built and people were spending less on renovating and redecorating.
+Fewer homes were being built, and people were spending less on renovating and redecorating.

-In 2015, Lowe’s opened a large home improvement store on Connecticut Avenue, which inevitably took some custom away from the local organization.
+In 2015, Lowe’s opened a large home improvement store on Connecticut Avenue, which inevitably took some customers away from the local organization.
 The proposed 2019 opening of the SoNo Collections mall meant that there would be further competition for the homeowner market, too.

 Early in 2018, Klaffs announced the closure of its Danbury store and said that more designers and tradespeople were using their South Norwalk store instead.
-In February, the business put its Water Street headquarters up for sale, with an asking price of more than $6.5 million for the 50,000 square foot structure.
+In February, the business put its Water Street headquarters up for sale, with an asking price of more than $6.5 million for the 50,000-square-foot structure.

 On announcing the closure of the SoNo business, CEO Passero said that the company had no plans on filing for Chapter 11 and would work with debtors while announcing that they would confirm a liquidation sale date in the future.
 At the time of the announcement, Klaffs had more than 80 employees, and even Passero said that it had been “a surprise at how fast it all occurred.”